 I developed a TriKE against CLEC12A (CLEC12A TriKE) (Figure 1A).
 This TriKE was able to direct NK cell killing of AML cells that had CLEC12A on their surface (Figure 1B).
 We immediately identified Dr. Harry Dolstra as a collaborator due to his interest and knowledge about CLEC12A as well as his access to patient derived primary AML cells in which they knew the expression levels of CD33 and CLEC12A.
 This would allow us to compare targeting of CLEC12A and CD33.
 I was able to meet Dr. Dolstra and his graduate student, Paulien at the Meeting for the Society for Natural Immunity.
+This was fortunate timing as Dr. Dolstra and Paulien are located in Nijmegen in the Netherlands while my lab is in Minneapolis in the United States.
 We discussed the project and were able to delegate experiments based on the expertise of each lab.
-Paulien would test the ability of the CLEC12A TriKE to enhance NK cell killing of primary AML cells and test off target effects in healthy bone marrow samples.
+Paulien would test the ability of the CLEC12A TriKE to enhance NK cell killing of primary AML cells and test off-target effects in healthy bone marrow samples.
 I would test the efficacy of the CLEC12A TriKE using cancer cell lines in vitro and mouse experiments in vivo.
 One assay that gave us a deeper understanding of TriKE based killing was an Incucyte assay.
 Here, we were able to fluorescently label AML cells with a red dye and assess their killing over time via incorporation of Caspase 3/7 green dye; dying AML cells become yellow as the two dyes are expressed on the same cell.
 NK cell killing was greatly enhanced when the CLEC12A TriKE was present (Video 1) compared to an NK cell only control (Video 2).
-The most challenging assay was the killing assay with LSCs from primary AML bone marrow samples because they are an extremely rare population.
-We were only able to track killing in a shorter 5-hour assay since LSCs were not detectable after that point irrespective of whether NK cells or TriKE was present.

 Overall, we were able to show that the CLEC12A TriKE induced robust NK-cell specific proliferation and enhanced NK-cell killing of both AML cell lines and primary patient-derived AML blasts in vitro while sparing healthy HSCs.
 Additionally, the CLEC12A TriKE was able to reduce tumor burden in preclinical mouse models of AML.
 We are currently dosing patients with a CD33-Targeted TriKE (NCT03214666) but given the safety profile of CLEC12A and the fact that its expression profile is stable throughout diagnosis, treatment and relapse on leukemic cells and LSCs, CLEC12A should be considered a highly potent and reliable alternative to CD33.
 These factors make the CLEC12A TriKE a compelling option for the treatment of AML to stimulate endogenous NK cells in low risk patients or in combination with adoptive NK cells in high risk patients